Burnout Is More Than Just Stress—It’s Your Body Shutting Down

 This art activity can be done in a group setting or individually.
 Clients design both outer – what the world sees – and inner – the hidden self – masks.
 The third page has questions for discussion.
 This activity can be used to target all sorts of issues from body image to values to character defects (in addiction) and more.

-This worksheet can be used in groups or as a homework assignment.
+This mental health worksheet can be used in groups or as a homework assignment.
 Encourage clients to be creative; instead of just drawing or coloring, they can use magazine cutouts, stickers, photos, etc. Suggested questions for discussion: How did you decide which identities to portray?
 Which portrait best represents your true self?
 Which portrait do others see the most?
 What, if anything, would you like to change about your portraits?

 A 2-page worksheet for exploring the consequences of addiction.